xinDW/DVSR/README.md

  * Nvidia GeForce RTX 2080 Ti

-The inference of the example data `example_data/brain/LR/cerebellum.tif` took 12s and 350s with and without GPU promotion in the tested platform.

 ## Install

 1. Install python 3.6
 2. (Optional) If your computer has a CUDA-enabled GPU, install the CUDA and CUDNN of the proper version.
 3. Download the DSP_Demo.zip and unpack it.
+4. Download the example data from [dvsr-example-data](https://drive.google.com/file/d/1UHb0RiLCC1uMiI_nMh3YygV0PZ2Ozc94/view?usp=sharing), unpack and put them under the directory `./data/example-data/`.
 The directory tree should be:
 ```
 DSP-Demo
     .